"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 There is not a single language on our planet that does not have borrowings.
 The share of borrowed vocabulary can range from 10% to 80-90%.

-In different historical periods (common Slavic, East Slavic, Russian proper), words from other languages penetrated into the original Russian language.
-The main reason was that the Russian people constantly entered into cultural, economic, political ties with other peoples.
+In different historical periods (Common Slavic, East Slavic, Russian proper), words from other languages penetrated into the original Russian language.
+The main reason was that the Russian people constantly entered into cultural, economic, and political ties with other peoples.

-Gallicisms (from lat. gallicus - Gallic) - words and expressions borrowed from French or formed according to the model of French words and expressions.
+Gallicisms (from the Latin gallicus - Gaulish) are words and expressions borrowed from the French language or formed according to the model of French words and expressions.

-In the 18th century, borrowings from the French language began to settle densely in Russian speech.
-In order to promote the development of literature and the literary language, as well as to direct development in the direction necessary for the government, a special higher scientific institution is being created - the Russian Academy (in imitation of the French Academy in Paris).
-French - the language of the great enlighteners: Voltaire, Diderot, Rousseau - at that time was the most lexically rich and stylistically developed language in Europe.
+In the 18th century, borrowings from the French language began to become firmly established in Russian speech.
+In order to promote the development of literature and the literary language, as well as to direct development in the direction desired by the government, a special higher scientific institution is being created - the Russian Academy (in imitation of the French Academy in Paris).
+The French language - the language of the great enlighteners: Voltaire, Diderot, Rousseau - at that time was the most lexically rich and stylistically developed language in Europe.

-Gallicisms reflected the characteristic features of the French language: pronons (prononcer), grass (grasseyer).
+Gallicisms reflect the characteristic features of the French language: prononcer, grasseyer.

 An interesting feature is the following assimilation of Gallicisms:

-He was not comme il faut (comme il faut).
+He was not comme il faut (sotte il faut).

-In the 18th - early 19th centuries, words truly saturated with the French spirit entered the Russian vocabulary: charm (charme), adultery (aduletère), visitor (visiteur), tutor (gouverneur), cavalier (cavalier), cocotte (cocotte), compliment (compliment ), curtsy (révérence), favorite (favorite).
+In the 18th - early 19th centuries, words truly imbued with the French spirit entered the Russian vocabulary: charm (charme), adultery (aduletère), visitor (visiteur), tutor (gouverneur), cavalier (cavalier), cocotte (cocotte), compliment (compliment) ), curtsy (révérence), favorite (favorite).

 Lobster with garnish (homard), (garnir)

-And for dessert - biscuit (biscuit) and jelly (gelèe), meringue (meringue) and souffle (soufflè), as well as liqueur (liqueur) and cruchon (cruchon).
+And for dessert - biscuit and jelly (gelèe), meringue (meringue) and soufflé (soufflè), as well as liqueur (liqueur) and cruchon.

-I would like to pay special attention to gallicisms that are associated with art - theater, music, painting.
-For example, the following words are associated with music: accordion (accordéon), ensemble (ensemble), vocal (vocal), clarinet (clarinette), nocturne (nocturne), overture (ouverture).
-There are a lot of gallicisms associated with the theater: actor (acteur), intermission (entracte), applause (applaudissments), poster (affiche), vaudeville (vaudeville), make-up (grimer), debut (dèbut), pirouette (pirouette); as well as with painting: gallery (galerie), vernissa, w (vernissage), gouache (gouache), palette (palette), impressionism (impressionnisme).
+I would like to pay special attention to Gallicisms that are associated with art - theater, music, painting.
+For example, the following words are associated with music: accordéon, ensemble, vocal, clarinet, nocturne, overture.
+There are a lot of Gallicisms associated with the theater: actor (acteur), intermission (entracte), applause (applaudissments), poster (affiche), vaudeville (vaudeville), makeup (grimer), debut (dèbut), pirouette (pirouette); as well as with painting: gallery (galerie), vernissage (vernissage), gouache (gouache), palette (palette), impressionism (impressionnisme).

-In the 19th - early 20th centuries, more and more new Gallicisms appeared in the Russian language.
-Many of them were connected with public life, with the economy, with politics.
+In the 19th - early 20th centuries, more and more Gallicisms appeared in the Russian language.
+Many of them were related to public life, economics, and politics.
 Examples of such words: capitalism (capitalisme), bourgeoisie (bourgeoisie), budget (budget), press (presse), diplomat (diplomate), attaché (attachè), democrat (dèmocrate), shareholder (actionnaire), bureaucracy (bureaucratisme).
 These words are known to everyone and are often used in everyday life.
-Gallicisms are such words as indexation (indexation), alliance (alliance), assets (avoir), clique (cligue).
-Quite often, the following borrowings from French are found in speech: authoritarian (autorgtaire), shareholder (actionnaire), run (balloter), debate (dèbattre), importer (importeur), exaggerate (mousser).
+Gallicisms include words such as indexation, alliance, holdings, avoir, and cligue.
+Quite often the following borrowings from the French language are found in speech: authoritarian (autorgtaire), shareholder (actionnaire), run for election (balloter), debate (dèbattre), importer (importeur), exaggerate (mousser).

-There are times in the history of a society when a foreign culture is chosen as a role model.
-Its language becomes prestigious, and words are borrowed from it especially actively.
-The influence of the French language on Russian vocabulary was observed both in the 18th and 19th centuries.
-The attitude towards borrowed words as more “beautiful” and prestigious is typical of the late 20th and early 21st centuries.
+There are times in the history of society when some foreign culture is chosen as a role model.
+Its language becomes prestigious, and words from it are borrowed especially actively.
+The influence of the French language on Russian vocabulary was observed in both the 18th and 19th centuries.
+The attitude towards borrowed words as more “beautiful” and prestigious is characteristic of the late 20th and early 21st centuries.
 For example, the word boutique.
-In French, boutique simply means “small shop,” but in Russian soil, the word boutique has come to mean “expensive fashion store.”
-Interestingly, in the French language itself, it was replaced by the noun magasin (shop) from Arabic, which became especially widespread in the first half of the 19th century, when French trade was being restructured on new industrial grounds and the old shops (boutiques) now ceased to suit sellers who more spacious and capacious stores were needed.
-In Russian, this word "increased in rank" began to mean a fashion store, that is, a word that in the source language called an ordinary, ordinary object, in the borrowing language is attached to a more significant and prestigious object.
+In French, boutique simply means “small store,” and in Russian the word boutique has come to mean “expensive fashion store.”
+It is interesting that in the French language itself it was replaced by the noun magasin (shop) from Arabic, which became especially widespread in the first half of the 19th century, when the restructuring of French trade took place on new industrial grounds and the old shops (boutiques) were no longer suitable for sellers who More spacious and capacious stores were needed.
+In Russian, this word “raised in rank” began to mean a fashion store, that is, a word that in the source language named an ordinary, ordinary object, in the borrowing language is applied to a more significant and prestigious object.

 There are quite a lot of similar borrowings in modern Russian.
-Here are some of them: perfume (parfum), nouveau riche (nouveau riche), purse (porte-monnaie), wardrobe trunk (coffre), travel bag (nécessaire), voyage (voyage), concierge (concièrge), volunteer (volontaire), camouflage ( camouflage), grand iris (Grand Prix), carte blanche (carte blanche).
+Here are some of them: perfume (parfum), nouveau riche (nouveau riche), purse (porte-monnaie), trunk (coffre), travel bag (nécessaire), voyage (voyage), concièrge (concièrge), volunteer (volontaire), camouflage ( camouflage), Grand Irie (Grand Prix), carte blanche.

-As in XVIII-XIX centuries, today there is an interesting assimilation of gallicisms in Russian speech:
+As in XVIII-XIX centuries, nowadays there is an interesting assimilation of Gallicisms in Russian speech:

 Have you decided to go to a rendezvous? (rendez-vous)

-Speaking of borrowings from the French language, one cannot fail to mention the "winged" words and phraseological units.
-They can be conditionally divided into three groups: historical, literary and secular.
-The historical group includes "winged" words once uttered by a famous political or historical figure: a king, commander, politician and others.
+Speaking about borrowings from the French language, one cannot fail to mention “catchwords” and phraseological units.
+They can be divided into three groups: historical, literary and secular.
+The historical group includes “winged” words once spoken by a famous political or historical figure: king, commander, politician and others.
 Historical and political events left their mark on the French vocabulary.
-Some of them switched to Russian:
+Some of them passed into Russian:

-Accuracy (accuracy) is the courtesy of kings.
+Accuracy (precision) is the politeness of kings.
 (L "exactitude est la politesse des rois) This expression is attributed to the French king Louis XVIII.

-All is lost except honor.
-The expression belongs to the French king Francis I. Defeated by the troops of Charles V and captured at Pavia, he
+Everything is lost except honor.
+The expression belongs to the French king Francis I. Defeated by the troops of Charles V and taken prisoner at Pavia, he

-sent a letter to his mother containing only this phrase.
+sent his mother a letter containing only this one phrase.

 "Golden youth".
-So they call the rich bourgeois-noble youth, winding money, burning through life.
-Initially, it was the nickname of the Parisian counter-revolutionary youth, grouped after IX Thermidor.
+This is the name given to the rich bourgeois-noble youth who waste money and waste their lives.
+Initially, this was the nickname of the Parisian counter-revolutionary youth who grouped after IX Thermidor.

-"Art for Art's sake".
-The slogan proclaimed in France by the supporters of the so-called "pure", "free" art.
+"Art for art's sake."
+A slogan proclaimed in France by supporters of the so-called “pure”, “free” art.
 The idea of this direction was first expressed by the French idealist philosopher Victor Cousin.

-The literary group includes phraseological units that were once mentioned in a particular work of art:
+The literary group includes phraseological units that were once mentioned in one or another work of art:

 "Pulling chestnuts out of the fire."
-This expression came into Russian speech from the fable of the French fabulist Jean La Fontaine "The Monkey and the Cat".
+This expression came into Russian speech from the fable of the French poet and fabulist Jean La Fontaine “The Monkey and the Cat.”

-The last group - secular, includes expressions that were used by the people or were said by a person who was close to ordinary people:
+The last group - secular, includes expressions that were used among the people or were said by a person who was close to ordinary people:

-He is at ease (N "est pas dans son assiette).
-If we translate this phraseological unit literally, then it should sound something like this: "to be in an unenviable position."
+Not at ease (N"est pas dans son assiette).
+If we translate this phraseological unit literally, it should sound something like this: “to be in an unenviable position.”
 What does the plate have to do with it?
-The French word assiette is translated as "position" and how "plate".
+The French word assiette is translated as “position” and how "plate".

-I would like to note one curious detail - the similarity and difference between the idioms of the Russian and French languages.
+I would like to note one interesting detail - the similarities and differences between the idioms of the Russian and French languages.
 These idioms have the same meaning, for example:

 Get out of bed on the wrong side.
 Se lever du pied gauche.

-Chickens do not peck money.
+Chickens don't eat money.
 Les poules ne picorent pas l "argent.

 Chapter IV.
 French language in the works of A. S. Pushkin.

-Studying in the ninth grade the novel by A.S.
-Pushkin "Eugene Onegin", we noticed that the poet uses a lot of words and expressions from the French language.
-This interested and aroused the desire to study the reasons and motives for the author's use of foreign words in his work.
+While studying the novel by A.S. in the ninth grade.
+Pushkin's "Eugene Onegin", we noticed that the poet uses many words and expressions from the French language.
+This interested me and aroused a desire to study the reasons and motives for the author’s use of foreign words in his work.
 We started with the history of that time and the influence of Europe on Russia.

-The influence of the French language on Pushkin's language is considered primarily as the influence of French vocabulary and phraseology.
+The influence of the French language on Pushkin’s language is considered primarily as the influence of French vocabulary and phraseology.
 Several chapters of V.V.
-Vinogradov's book "The Language of Pushkin" are devoted to this, where the poet's attitude to Europeanism, the role of French in the formation of his language are clarified, in connection with which the researcher characterizes Pushkin's position in relation to the Karamzin reform and such a phenomenon as "secular language ladies".
+Vinogradov’s book “The Language of Pushkin” are devoted to this, where the poet’s attitude to Europeanism, the role of French in the formation of his language is clarified, in connection with which the researcher characterizes Pushkin’s position in relation to the Karamzin reform and such a phenomenon as “secular language” ladies."

-When studying the evolution of Pushkin's views on the phraseological means of the poetic language of the 17th - early 19th centuries.
+When studying the evolution of Pushkin’s views on phraseological means of poetic language in the 17th and early 19th centuries.
 Much attention is paid to the influence of traditional French poetic phraseology on the language of Pushkin's poetry.
-Thus, the problems put forward by Academician Vinogradov are relevant today.
+Thus, the problems put forward by Academician Vinogradov are still relevant today.

-At the beginning of the XIX century. the question of borrowing - not borrowing foreign language elements, using - not using them was a topical, topical issue that needed to be addressed daily - in private and official correspondence, oral communication, in all areas of verbal creativity.
-Therefore, the study of foreign inclusions by its various aspects is connected with the study of both the language and Pushkin's style.
+At the beginning of the 19th century. the question of borrowing - not borrowing foreign language elements, using - not using them was a topical, topical issue that had to be resolved daily - in private and official correspondence, oral communication, in all areas of verbal creativity.
+Therefore, the study of foreign language inclusions in its various aspects is connected with the study of both the language and style of Pushkin.

 Pushkin's poetic gift was determined very early.

-From memoirs about Pushkin's poetic exercises before his lyceum years, we learn that Alexander Sergeevich was brought up in a literary environment.
-The poet's sister, Olga Sergeevna, says: "In such a circle, Alexander Sergeevich's childhood impressions developed, and it is not surprising that a 9-year-old boy wanted to try himself in the art of imitation and become an author.
-His first attempts were, of course, in French, although they also taught him Russian literacy ."
+From memoirs about Pushkin’s poetic exercises before his lyceum years, we learn that Alexander Sergeevich was brought up in a literary environment.
+The poet’s sister, Olga Sergeevna, says: “In such a circle, Alexander Sergeevich’s childhood impressions developed, and it is no wonder that a 9-year-old boy wanted to try himself in the art of imitation and become an author.
+His first attempts were, of course, in French, although he was also taught Russian literacy "

-Confirmation is also found in the memoirs of the poet’s brother Lev Sergeevich Pushkin, written around the same time: “In general, his upbringing did not contain much Russian: he heard only French; his tutor was a Frenchman, however, a man not stupid and educated; his father’s library consisted from some French writings.
+Confirmation is also found in the memoirs of the brother of the poet Lev Sergeevich Pushkin, written around the same time: “In general, his upbringing contained little Russian: he only heard the French language; his tutor was a Frenchman, however, not a stupid and educated man; his father’s library consisted "from only French works.
 The child spent sleepless nights and secretly devoured books one after another in his father's study.
-Pushkin was gifted with an extraordinary memory and at the age of eleven he already knew all French literature by heart. "
+Pushkin was gifted with an extraordinary memory and by the age of eleven he already knew all French literature by heart."

-The first teacher of Alexander Sergeevich Pushkin was the French emigrant Count Montfort, an educated man, musician and painter; then Ruslo, who wrote well French poetry, then Shendel and others: they, as was customary then, were given complete freedom over the children.
+The first teacher of Alexander Sergeevich Pushkin was the French emigrant Count Montfort, an educated man, musician and painter; then Ruslot, who wrote good French poetry, then Schendel and others: as was customary then, they were given complete freedom over the children.
 Of course, the children spoke and studied only in French.

-Education by French tutors, constant mainly in French, as well as reading Western literature, played a role in the fact that Pushkin is almost the only case in the history of literature when the greatest poet of his country,
+Being raised by French tutors, constantly mostly in French, as well as reading Western literature played a role in the fact that Pushkin is perhaps the only case in the history of literature when the greatest poet of his country,

-French literature was only a part of European literature and could not replace the whole, and he aspired to this whole, it alone could satisfy him.
+French literature was only a part of European literature and could not replace the whole, and he strove for this whole, only it could satisfy him.

-The question naturally arises as to how French education affected the poetic work of young Pushkin, especially since the cultural hegemony of France throughout Europe, established in the 18th century, was still strong in the years of Pushkin's youth.
-The dominance of classicism coincided with the time of the special authority of French literature of two centuries, since it was in the works of French writers that they saw the highest examples of classical literature.
+The question naturally arises as to how French upbringing affected the poetic work of young Pushkin, especially since the cultural hegemony of France throughout Europe, established in the 18th century, was still strong in the years of Pushkin’s youth.
+The dominance of classicism coincided with the special authority of French literature of two centuries, since it was in the works of French writers that the highest examples of classical literature were seen.

-Upon entering the Lyceum, Pushkin impressed even his comrades, who, like him, grew up in a French secular environment, with a wide knowledge of French literature and a perfect knowledge of the French language.
-It is not for nothing that Pushkin appears in the "national songs" under the name "Frenchman".
+Upon entering the Lyceum, Pushkin amazed even his comrades, who, like him, grew up in a Frenchized secular environment, with his wide knowledge of French literature and perfect knowledge of the French language.
+It is not for nothing that Pushkin appears in “national songs” under the name “Frenchman”.

-During his apprenticeship, French literature could not but be reflected in Pushkin's early work.
+During the period of his apprenticeship, French literature could not help but affect Pushkin’s early work.

 All these words are not in Russian,